 5.3.1 Introduction

-This security area includes the following security aspects related to access-agnostic authentication and authorization between the UE and the 6GS:
+This security area includes the following security aspects related to authentication and authorization between the UE and the 6GS over both 3GPP and non-3GPP accesses:

+Editor’s Note: Whether trusted, untrusted, or both are in scope is FFS.

 -Authentication, key agreement and authorization between the UE and the 6GS.
 Editor’s Note: Examples are FFS